What are Depicting Signs in Auslan?

 - Similar to the above activity, children can all focus on the teacher’s visual instruction at the same time, by copying the directions into their books.
 You may tell students to draw a cross in the middle of their page, a square in the top left corner, or circle in the bottom right corner.
-This is a great activity for teaching transposition.
+This is also a great activity for teaching transposition.

 - Children partner up and practise describing objects around the room.